The Finnish Observatory for Arts and Cultural Education - CERADA

 The Observatory collects, analyses, interprets and disseminates information on the practices and policies in the field of arts and cultural education in Finland.
 It reinforces the knowledge base, connections between research and practical work, and the European cooperation in the field.
 The Finnish Observatory is a member of the European Network of Observatories in the Field of Arts and Cultural Education (ENO).
 The Observatory’s membership in the ENO enables comparison of Finnish practices and research findings in the field of arts education with their counterparts in other countries while simultaneously enhancing the international visibility of the field.

 The Observatory for Arts and Cultural Education, Finland is formed by CERADA Center for Educational Research and Academic Development in the Arts (part of the University of the Arts Helsinki) and the Association of Finnish Children’s Cultural Centres.
-Its cooperation partners are Aalto University's School of Arts, Design and Architecture, University of Lapland's Faculty of Art and Design, Finnish association for basic education in arts, The Finnish Association of Adult Education Centres, and Finnish National Agency for Education.
+Its cooperation partners are Aalto University's School of Arts, Design and Architecture, University of Lapland's Faculty of Art and Design, The Haukkala Foundation, Finnish association for basic education in arts, The Finnish Association of Adult Education Centres, and Finnish National Agency for Education.
 The Finnish Ministry of Education and Culture supports the Observatory’s actions.
 The work programme of the Finnish Observatory is in agreement with the UNESCO policies and guidelines for arts and cultural education and with the Articles of Association of the ENO network.

 The Observatory for Arts and Cultural Education, Finland